Chimpanzee: In captivity

 Other researchers argue that chimpanzees either should not be used in research, or should be treated differently, for instance with legal status as persons.
 Pascal Gagneux, an evolutionary biologist and primate expert at the University of California, San Diego, argues, given chimpanzees' sense of self, tool use, and genetic similarity to human beings, studies using chimpanzees should follow the ethical guidelines used for human subjects unable to give consent.
 A recent study suggests chimpanzees which are retired from labs exhibit a form of post-traumatic stress disorder.
 Stuart Zola, director of the Yerkes laboratory, disagrees.
 He told National Geographic: "I don't think we should make a distinction between our obligation to treat humanely any species, whether it's a rat or a monkey or a chimpanzee.
 No matter how much we may wish it, chimps are not human."

-Only one European laboratory, the Biomedical Primate Research Centre in Rijswijk, the Netherlands, used chimpanzees in research.
+As of 2025, there are no laboratories in Europe holding chimpanzees for research purposes.
+Historically, there was only one European laboratory, the Biomedical Primate Research Centre in Rijswijk, the Netherlands, used chimpanzees in research.
 It formerly held 108 chimpanzees among 1,300 non-human primates.
 The Dutch ministry of science decided to phase out research at the centre from 2001.
 Trials already under way were however allowed to run their course.
-Chimpanzees including the female Ai have been studied at the Primate Research Institute of Kyoto University, Japan, formerly directed by Tetsuro Matsuzawa, since 1978.
-12 chimpanzees are currently held at the facility.

-Two chimpanzees have been sent into outer space as NASA research subjects.
+As of 2021, 12 chimpanzees were held in Kyoto including the female Ai which have been studied at the Primate Research Institute of Kyoto University, Japan, formerly directed by Tetsuro Matsuzawa, since 1978.
+Two chimpanzees have been sent into space as NASA research subjects.
 Ham, the first great ape in space, was launched in the Mercury-Redstone 2 capsule on 31 January 1961, and survived the suborbital flight.
 Enos, the third primate to orbit Earth after Soviet cosmonauts Yuri Gagarin and Gherman Titov, flew on Mercury-Atlas 5 on 29 November of the same year.

+Chimpanzees have traditionally been kept as pets in a few African villages, especially in the Democratic Republic of Congo.
+In Virunga National Park in the east of the country, the park authorities regularly seize chimpanzees from people keeping them as pets.
+Outside their range, chimpanzees are sometimes used as domestic pets.
+Keeping chimpanzees as domestic pets can be illegal, and such laws are maintained as a civil protection against people who still try to keep them as pets.